xiaody/react-lines-ellipsis/README.md

 ### props.trimRight {Boolean}

-Trim right the clamped text to avoid putting the ellipsis on a empty line.
+Trim right the clamped text to avoid putting the ellipsis on an empty line.
 Default `true`.

 ### props.basedOn {String}

 Split by `letters` or `words`.
-By default it use a guess based on your text.
+By default it uses a guess based on your text.

 ## Limitations